datarootsio/prefect-dbt-flow/GETTING_STARTED.md

 To view the results and monitor the flow, follow these steps:

 - Open a web browser and go to `http://0.0.0.0:4200/`.
 - In the Prefect Server interface, click on the flow run.
-It should have a name similar to `adjective-animal`.
+It should have a similar name to `adjective-animal`.
 - From there, you can explore the dbt job DAG and its associated logs.

 With these steps, you can set up and run a Prefect-dbt-flow and monitor its progress through the Prefect Server interface.

+# How does it works?

 ## Installation
 Before using Prefect-dbt-flow, you need to install the library.
 You can do this using pip: